bmatthieu3/pygamma_slides/story_board.md

 * setuptools_rust package is used to:
 1. Build the dynamic library (need cargo compiled installed)
+2. Pack into a wheel:

-2. Pack all the python files contained **cdshealpix/** + the dynamic library into a wheel
+    * The python files contained in **cdshealpix/**
+    * The built dynamic library
+    * The C file containing binding function prototypes

 ## Content of the setup.py
 ```Python